 The Inclusive Internship Project works to support Edgewood College student interns for the work they do at otherwise unpaid internships in the Dane County area.
-Working with over 60 organizations throughout the area, there is no lack of experience to be gained, fields of study to explore, or communities to be served.
+Working with nearly 80 organizations throughout the Dane County area, there is no lack of experience to be gained, fields of study to explore, or communities to be served.

 Goals of the Program

 The community needs a strong workforce—beyond quantity of workers, our economy will benefit from the contributions of quality employees.
 This includes not only technical skills, but also excellent communication and interpersonal skills, and the ability for self-management.
 These “soft skills” can be learned on-the-job, but students who learn these early will be able to contribute to their companies faster and more efficiently.
 By participating in the Inclusive Internship Project, students are gaining valuable experience, a stipend appropriated to the number of hours worked, and aiding in the growth of greater Madison area small/medium, government, and not-for-profit businesses.